glarsson/glarssonaws/README.md

 4. Finally run command "terraform apply" and make sure you answer "yes" if you agree with the changes it proposes

 #### To bring up production
 1. Production doesn't exist, you can look at staging as the same as production.
-It was not developed here because of cost-saving reasons.
-Every time these instances are brought up there is a cost.
+It was not developed here because of cost and time saving reasons.
+Every time these environments are brought up there is a cost and it takes ~25-30 minutes, test is a bit quicker.

+#### To bring down test (completely remove everything from AWS)
+1. Go to c:\source\glarssonaws\terraform\test
+2. Run command "terraform destroy" and make sure you answer "yes" to confirm

+#### To bring down staging (completely remove everything from AWS)
+1. Go to c:\source\glarssonaws\terraform\staging
+2. Run command "terraform destroy" and make sure you answer "yes" to confirm